 Select the desired Transport Type from the Transport Type dropdown.

 The Transport Name is given automatically, but you have an option to change it.
-The Transport name should be something user friendly that helps you to understand what the Transport accomplishes.
-We recommend to use the name provided.
+The Transport name should be something user-friendly that helps you to understand what the Transport accomplishes.
+We recommend using the name provided.

 Each Transport Type has its own corresponding configuration.
 You can find more information about specific transports following the linked sub-sections below.

-For a complete list of available Transport types, click link below
+For a complete list of available Transport types, click the link below.

 If you have a requirement for a Transport Types not listed please contact us at email@example.com.